AdobeDocs/asset-compute.en/help/using/test-custom-application.md

    Fetch the `ACTION NAME` from the output of `aio app deploy`.

 1. Select `wskdebug worker` from the run/debug configuration and press the play icon.
-Wait for it to start till it displays **[!UICONTROL Ready for activations]** in the **[!UICONTROL Debug Console]** window.
+Wait for it to start until it displays **[!UICONTROL Ready for activations]** in the **[!UICONTROL Debug Console]** window.

 1. Click **[!UICONTROL run]** in the Devtool.
-You can see the actions executing in VS Code editor and the logs start displaying.
+You can see the actions running in the Visual Studio Code editor and the logs start displaying.

-1. Set a breakpoint in your code, run again and it should hit.
+1. Set a breakpoint in your code.
+Then run again and it should hit.

 Any code changes are loaded in real-time and are effective as soon as the next activation happens.